rexich/tips/docs/compression.md

   of savings, so we should go with level 4
 - Unfortunately, GZIP is also single-threaded
-- PIGZ is a parallel implementation of GZIP, and is *much faster* than the other algorithms - definitely better suited for our task
+- PIGZ is a parallel implementation of GZIP, and is *much faster* than the other algorithms - definitely better suited
-- PIGZ with compression level 6 or 4 sounds like a good choice for us
+- PIGZ with compression level 6 or 4 sounds like a good choice

 PIGZ installation: `sudo apt-get install pigz`
 PIGZ manual: `http://www.zlib.net/pigz/pigz.pdf`